9 Tips for Effectively Taking Classes from Home

 Here are some essential tips if you have found yourself unexpectedly becoming an online college student:

 1) Get up and get dressed as if you were going to head into campus.
 Yes, this sounds silly.
 After all, isn’t “Work in your pajamas” one of the big benefits of “take classes from home?"
 Nope.
 Plenty of studies have shown that you’ll be more productive and engaged if you dress and act the part.
 Being in your PJ’s or logging into your 9am class from bed isn't the best way todo this.
+A corollary of this is to keep a normal (for a student) sleep schedule.

 2) Establish a routine and schedule.
 Plan for ‘you’re engaged with school’ time and your ‘just hanging around at home’ time.
 And, yes, attend your online classes at the designated times; don't count on 'just watching the video later.'